-The NASP Child Development Home Program provides quality child care in safe and health environments for children 6 weeks to 12 years of age.
+The NASP Child Development Home Program provides quality childcare in safe and healthy environments for children 6 weeks to 12 years of age.
 The CDH Program is designed to meet the unique needs of military and DoD schedules.
-CDH Providers may provide care for days, night, evenings and weekend care when authorized to do so.
+CDH Providers may provide care for days, nights, evenings and weekend care when authorized to do so.
 CDH Providers offer safe environments designed to meet the developmental needs of children enrolled and include nutritious meals and snacks.
-Escambia and Santa Rosa county residents may apply for certification; applicants are not required to be military affiliated.
-Those who live off-base must also obtain either a State License or State Registration prior to becoming Navy certified.
+Escambia and Santa Rosa County residents may apply for certification; applicants are not required to be military affiliated.
+Those who live off-base must also obtain a State License prior to becoming Navy certified.

 CDH Applicants and all family members must complete a rigorous background screening to include a CNACI clearance, fingerprinting and all local background checks.
-In addition they are required to attend a 40 hour orientation training.
-This class is offered on a quarterly basis at no cost.
-Once the file is complete, approved and a State License or registration is provided, CDH Applicants’ are required to obtain General Liability Insurance.
+In addition, they are required to attend a 40-hour orientation training.
+This class is offered at no cost.
+Once the file is complete, approved and a State License is provided, CDH Applicants’ are required to obtain General Liability Insurance.
 All files are reviewed by a Quality Review Board who provides recommendations to the Commanding Officer prior to certification being authorized.
 Becoming a Certified Navy CDH Provider is a privilege authorized by the Commanding Officer.

-Parents in the need of a CDH Provider may go online to militarychildcare.com, build a profile and review Providers in the area who meet their child care needs criteria.
-Parents are encouraged to schedule an appointment with the potential Provider, meet them and tour the home before making an informed decision of where to place their child (ren).
+Parents in the need of a CDH Provider may go online to militarychildcare.com, build a profile, and review Providers in the area who meet their childcare needs criteria.
+Parents will schedule an appointment with the potential Provider, meet them, and tour the home before making an informed decision of where to place their child (ren).

 The CDH Office is located at the Corry Child Development Center, Bldg 4119.
 For further information on becoming a CDH Provider, please contact the CDH Staff or stop by the CDH Office.